Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

-We thus resort to the following construction.
-In Section~\ref{s.truncation}, we truncate the evolution equation \eqref{e.HamPDE} to the subspace $\P_m \kY$.
-Then, in Section~\ref{ssec:embedFlow}, we obtain a modified flow on this subspace and relax the cut-off $m$ in a controlled way to obtain an embedding result for the time-semidiscretization.
+Lemma~\ref{l.gevrey-embedding} generalizes the well known embedding result for ODEs, stated as Theorem~\ref{t.embedding} below, to the Hilbert space setting.
+Theorem~\ref{t.embedding} is not directly applicable to PDEs because the formal expansion in $h$ of the numerical method contains powers of the unbounded operator $A$.
+We thus resort to the following construction, which is also used in \cite{MaSch2001}: In Section~\ref{s.truncation}, we truncate the evolution equation \eqref{e.HamPDE} to the subspace $\P_m \kY$.
+Then, in Section~\ref{ssec:embedFlow}, we obtain an embedding result on this subspace and choose an optimal cut-off $m$ as function of $h$ to obtain the embedding result in the Hilbert space setting.
 Finally, in Section~\ref{ssec:formalBEA}, we prove estimate \eqref{e.HtildeHClose}.